apoorvkwatra99/sports-gif-portal/README.md

 # Backend

 The backend folder is where all the smart contract code lives. `programs/solanagifs/src/lib.rs` contains the program `solanagifs` which has the functions `start_stuff_off` and `add_gif`.
 There are also accounts such as `GifStruct` and `BaseAccount` which contain data for the contract to use.
-The `tests/solanagifs.js` file was mainly used for testing, and the `scripts/deploy.js` script was used to actually deploy the contract.
+The `tests/solanagifs.js` file was mainly used for testing.

 # Frontend